gbti-network/py-animate-hue/readme.md

 - `party`: A combination of color and contrast changes for a party-like effect.

 ## Contributing

+Id you like our project please consider staring it and following our account for more novel applications like this one.

 Contributions to this project are welcome.
 Please adhere to the following steps:
 1. Fork the repository.
 2. Make your changes.